edwardwohaijun/simple-filer/README.md

 And the data is sent via data channel, the Chrome implementation of WebRTC allow the maximum message size in data channel to be 64k.
 So, file senders need to run a loop of 32 iterations at most to send the whole chunk.

 Let's say Alice want to send a bigger file to Bob.
 After their P2P connection has been established.
-The whole process can be illustrated as the following 2 diagrams:
+The whole process can be illustrated in the following 2 diagrams:

 ![workflow of message exchange](https://media.worksphere.cn/repo/simple-filer/msgExchange.png)